ZeBuntux/Zenaxchropos/README.txt

 Bug #16	variable price, product screen display affected only, now resolved Bug #15 Delete freshly added products - Thanks Wildfox coder Bug #14 CSV import updated and resolved
-Bug #17 Refund bug inherited from Unicenta and Openbravo, user can refund dame recipt multiple times Bug #9  CustomerView generates insert & Update on load - thanks tsmi
+Bug #17 Refund bug inherited from Unicenta and Openbravo, user can refund same receipt multiple times Bug #9  CustomerView generates insert & Update on load - thanks tsmi

 * Included new CSV import - Thanks Wildfox coder
-* Refactor of derby database code, since derby 10.10.20 they boolean function changed. to use true/false rather than 1/0.
-Table changed to allow the new fucntion.
+* Refactor of derby database code, since derby 10.10.20 the boolean function changed. to use true/false rather than 1/0.
+Table changed to allow the new function.
 * Addition of pack product feature from John Barrett, including new table ready for stock app import.
 * Barcode changed to allow ISBn-13 codes to be recognized.
 * Migrate routine updated to allow for new changes.
 * New event script added 'ticket.pretotals' this runs before the totals are displayed on the screen.
 * Display.consolidation updated
-	display.consolidatedwithoutprice if true does not use price when consolidating on screen tickets only workis if display.consolidated=true, to switch on on screen consolidation
+	display.consolidatedwithoutprice if true does not use price when consolidating on screen tickets only works if display.consolidated=true, to switch on screen consolidation
 * Option to hide the default product popup
-* Added usb to print options, works the same way as raw, except it make it easier to implement
+* Added usb to print options, works the same way as raw, except it makes it easier to implement

 ***********************************************************************************************************
 18th October